 I passed my RD exam in the summer 2013 and became licensed to practice my passion in the state of Pennsylvania.
 I started Case Specific Nutrition in August of 2013 part time while working in the Food Industry.
 In January of 2014, I became a full-time Case Specific employee, and began devoting all of my time into this dream.
 In December of 2015, I completed my Master’s of Health and Rehabilitation Science, concentration in Wellness and Human Performance, at the University of Pittsburgh.
 This Master’s Program combined nutrition and exercise physiology, and helped me serve as a better resource for athletes, those interested in weight loss, as well as the role of diet and exercise in chronic disease management.
 It also offered additional coursework contributing to my focus in eating behavior, particularly in those struggling with eating disorders and disordered eating.
 In 2018 I finally sat for the examination to credential me as a Certified Specialist in Sports Dietetics (CSSD), a credential meant to confirm my expertise in athletes, eating disorders, weight management, and intervention for those with Chronic Disease.
 In addition to creating and running CSN, I sit on the Pennsylvania Academy of Nutrition and Dietetics Board as the Diversity chair, write for the Post-Gazette’s community voices nutrition blog, speak frequently throughout the Pittsburgh area, and remain active in multiple professional groups.

-For an extensive interview with me about CSN and the CSN mindset, please checkout the Two Knowbodies Podcast as well as a Podcast with Roadmap to the Real World!
+For extensive interviews with me about CSN and the CSN mindset, please checkout the Two Knowbodies Podcast as well as a Podcast with Roadmap to the Real World!